Unlocking Wellness: The Surprising Effects of Microdosing Cannabis

 Key Takeaways

-• ✓ Microdosing involves consuming sub-perceptual doses of cannabis.
+• ✓ Microdosing cannabis involves consuming very small, sub-perceptual doses of THC or CBD.

-• ✓ The goal is therapeutic benefit without intoxication.
+• ✓ The goal is to achieve therapeutic benefits without experiencing significant psychoactive effects.

-• ✓ Common effects include improved mood, focus, and pain management.
+• ✓ Potential benefits include improved mood, reduced anxiety, enhanced focus, and pain relief.

 How It Works